 My Best Advice for Joyous Solo Travel

 Do you enjoy solo travel?
-I love traveling on my own and have done so ever since I drove from Vancouver to New York across the United States in my twenties.
-I even camped along the way, although nowadays I don’t think I’d be quite that adventurous!
+I love traveling on my own and have done so ever since my first solo trip when I drove from Vancouver to New York across the United States in my twenties.

-While I also enjoy traveling with my husband, daughter, and friends, but there’s something about solo travel that feeds my love of independent travel.
+While I also enjoy traveling with my husband, daughter, and friends, there’s something about solo travel that feeds my love of independent travel.

 Plan Ahead for Solo Travel

-When you’re traveling solo, you don’t want to risk getting into difficult situations, such as not having a place to stay or not having a backup plan if a train is canceled (a not infrequent occurrence in the UK these days).
-Get all your ducks in a row ahead of your trip and have a detailed itinerary stored on your phone and on paper that includes addresses, opening times, schedules, etc.
+When you’re traveling solo, you don’t want to risk getting into difficult situations, such as not having a place to stay or not having a backup plan.

 While you don’t need to over-plan, you do want to have a good sense of where you’re going and when you’re doing things.
 The peace of mind will add to your enjoyment of solo travel.

-Find Ways to Making Dining Alone Fun
+Find Ways to Make Dining Alone Fun

 Let’s face it, dining alone can feel a bit awkward.
 But it doesn’t have to.
 When you’re traveling solo, look for ways to enjoy dining solo.

 My preference is for restaurants that are not too busy.
-I like a quiet atmosphere in which I can concentrate on reading or writing—I always bring along a notebook and pen so I can jot down notes and deep thoughts.
-I also like to appreciate my surroundings and chat with servers when they are not too busy.
-If I’m the only solo diner in a sea of boisterous tables, I feel out of place.
+I like a quiet atmosphere in which I can concentrate on reading or writing, and I always bring along a notebook and pen so I can jot down deep thoughts.

 If a restaurant looks too crowded for comfort, consider going elsewhere.
 But always, always, check restaurant reviews and pay close attention to reviews written by solo travelers.
-If you’re traveling in Europe, check out my post on Happy Budget Dining.

 Woman dining alone and talking with a server

 As a solo traveler, you may be shown to a table by the kitchen or another undesirable location more often than if traveling with a companion.
 Don’t be shy!
 Ask to be moved if you don’t like the table you’re offered.
-Usually, you’ll be accommodated and if you’re not, well then, move on.
-As my granny used to say, they won’t see you again.

 Engaging with Others

-Enhance your experience by engaging with the servers, who are often friendly and happy to ask you where you’re from—and these days, at least in Europe, most servers speak English.
 Recently, at a hotel in Bristol, I got to chatting with three young servers who were all students at the university.
 One wanted to be a writer, so we had a great old talk when she wasn’t busy serving other customers, and she was also interested to hear about my novels.

 Dining solo can lead to great interactions both with servers and sometimes fellow diners.
+Push yourself out of your comfort zone now and again and strike up a conversation with your neighbor.

 Choose Take-out Dinners

-If you can’t find a well-rated restaurant that’s quiet, it’s take-out to the rescue!
+If you can’t find a well-rated restaurant that’s quiet, then it’s take-out to the rescue!
 I’ve had some of my best meals sitting comfortably in my hotel room.

 On a solo trip to Kauai, I had take-out pretty much every night because the restaurants were very crowded.
 Also, by getting take-out just before sunset, I avoided having to drive home along very dark roads.